dotaadarsh/Discord-Bot/README.md

-# Discord-Blogger-Bot
+# Discord-Bot
-A blogger-Discord bot
+A Discord bot created for my server
 Using the Replit, Feed URL, Discord API, and Python; the bot will be able to connect and gather the latest post direct into the desired channel

 - Clone it